Overview of Relevant Statistical Standards

 IUCN Global Ecosystem Typology

 The SEEA EA adopts the IUCN Global Ecosystem Typology (GET) as its reference classification for ecosystem types[38].
-The GET divides the biosphere into five core realms (Terrestrial, Subterranean, Freshwater, Marine, and Atmospheric) plus transitional realms that accommodate ecosystems depending on fluxes between contrasting environments[39].
-For ocean accounting, the relevant realms include:
+The GET divides the biosphere into five core realms (Terrestrial, Subterranean, Freshwater, Marine, and Atmospheric) plus transitional realms for ecosystems that depend on fluxes between contrasting environments[39].
+For ocean accounting, the relevant realms are:

-Concrete application: When applying the IUCN GET to coral reef ecosystem accounts (TG-6.1 Coral Reef Accounts), compilers classify photic coral reefs as ecosystem functional group M1.3 within the Marine Shelf biome (M1).
-This classification enables compilers to adopt the biome-specific indicative condition variables listed in SEEA EA Table 5.7, which recommends measuring coral cover (structural state B2), calcification rates (functional state B3), water temperature and ocean pH (physical and chemical state A1, A2), and species richness (compositional state B1) as core condition variables for coral reef condition accounts.
-The GET's hierarchical structure also enables aggregation--extent accounts can report total Marine Shelf extent (summing M1.1 seagrass + M1.3 coral reefs + M1.4 shellfish beds + M1.6 rocky reefs) and total Transitional realm extent (summing MFT1.2 mangroves + MT1.1 rocky shores + MT1.2 sandy beaches), providing nested spatial reporting at ecosystem functional group, biome, and realm levels.
+Concrete application: When you apply the IUCN GET to coral reef ecosystem accounts (TG-6.1 Coral Reef Ecosystem Accounting), you classify photic coral reefs as ecosystem functional group M1.3 within the Marine Shelf biome (M1).
+This classification lets you adopt the biome-specific indicative condition variables listed in SEEA EA Table 5.7, which recommends measuring coral cover (structural state B2), calcification rates (functional state B3), water temperature and ocean pH (physical and chemical state A1, A2), and species richness (compositional state B1) as core condition variables for coral reef condition accounts.
+The GET's hierarchical structure also enables aggregation -- you can report total Marine Shelf extent (summing M1.1 seagrass + M1.3 coral reefs + M1.4 shellfish beds + M1.6 rocky reefs) and total Transitional realm extent (summing MFT1.2 mangroves + MT1.1 rocky shores + MT1.2 sandy beaches), providing nested spatial reporting at ecosystem functional group, biome, and realm levels.

 Ecosystem condition measurement

-Ecosystem condition is measured using a three-stage approach: presentation of condition variables, derivation of condition indicators, and optional derivation of composite indices[41].
-The SEEA EA links condition to the concept of ecosystem integrity: "the ecosystem's capacity to maintain its characteristic composition, structure, functioning and self-organization over time within a natural range of variability"[42].
-For marine ecosystems, key drivers of condition include bathymetric profile, climate factors (including ocean acidification and temperature), substrate type, ocean circulation, salinity, and human activities[43].
+You measure ecosystem condition using a three-stage approach: presenting condition variables, deriving condition indicators, and optionally deriving composite indices[41].
+The SEEA EA links condition to the concept of ecosystem integrity -- which means "the ecosystem's capacity to maintain its characteristic composition, structure, functioning and self-organization over time within a natural range of variability"[42].
+For ecologists, this will be a familiar concept; for statisticians, think of it as the reference state against which you measure deviation.
+Key drivers of condition for marine ecosystems include bathymetric profile, climate factors (including ocean acidification and temperature), substrate type, ocean circulation, salinity, and human activities[43].

 3.4 SEEA-Oceans (Emerging)

-The development of dedicated ocean accounting guidance within the SEEA framework is ongoing.
-The SEEA EA does not describe a separate "SEEA-Oceans" standard; rather, it describes ocean accounts as a thematic accounting application that builds upon SEEA EA and the SEEA Central Framework[44].
+There is not yet a separate "SEEA-Oceans" standard adopted by the United Nations Statistical Commission.
+Instead, the SEEA EA describes ocean accounts as a thematic accounting application that builds upon SEEA EA and the SEEA Central Framework[44].
 The ocean accounts framework has been developed through the work of UN-ESCAP and the Global Ocean Accounts Partnership (GOAP), with the UN Statistical Commission commending this work at its 51st session in March 2020[15:1].

-It is important to note that a formal SEEA Ocean standard has not yet been adopted by the United Nations Statistical Commission.
-The GOAP Technical Guidance provides an interim methodological framework that applies the principles of the SNA 2025, SEEA CF, and SEEA EA to the marine and coastal domain, drawing on the best available international guidance.
-As the international statistical community continues to develop ocean-specific methodology, this Technical Guidance will be updated to reflect any standards adopted by the Statistical Commission.
+This GOAP Technical Guidance provides an interim methodological framework that applies the principles of the SNA 2025, SEEA CF, and SEEA EA to the marine and coastal domain, drawing on the best available international guidance.
+As the international statistical community continues to develop ocean-specific methodology, this Technical Guidance will be updated to reflect any standards the Statistical Commission adopts.

 Ocean accounts framework